-In the previous section, we were dealing with rules allowing to build correct metaprograms out of correct components.
-That situation was analogous to an assembly line of, e.g., automobiles.
-In the present section, we shall consider rules to be used in metaprogram transformations, when we want to change or to optimize program functionality.
-In the examples that follow, we shall use some rules introduced earlier as well as some others that we are going to formalize in Sec.
+In the previous section we were dealing with rules allowing to build correct metaprograms out of correct components.
+This situation was analogous to an assembly line of, e.g., automobiles.
+In the present section, we shall consider rules to be used in metaprogram transformations, when we optimize or otherwise change program functionality.
+In the examples that follow, we shall use some rules introduced earlier as well as some others that we will formalize in Sec.
 9.5.3.
-Let us start with an example of two obviously correct metaprograms, where we assume that nnint is a predefined type of non-negative integers.
+We will also take into account the fact that integers generated by expressions and assigned to variable can't go beyond certain limits, e.g., that they must belong to the interval $[-2^{31}, 2^{31} - 1]$ .